dsbutler101/camera/README.md

    `BUCKET_NAME:` - bucket name, must be [globally unique](https://cloud.google.com/storage/docs/naming)

-## GCP Installation
+## Backend Installation

 * Change to the deployment-manager directory and run the following command (use 'update' instead of 'create' for subsequent updates):
-`gcloud deployment-manager deployments create camera-resources --config config.yml`
+`gcloud deployment-manager deployments create backend --config config.yml`

+## Frontend Prerequisites Steps

+TBD

+## Frontend Installation Steps

+TBD

 ## To-Do

+* Fix issue where upload fails if object in Cloud Storage already exists
+* Add automated creation of service account with required access
 * Add instructions to complete configuration of Raspberry Pi using Ansible
 * Add instructions for allowing users to assume role that grants bucket upload access to specific locations only